How Sheep and Cattle Dogs Work

 - Herding them from distances to a predictable place.
 This includes working at the front of the flock, leading them in the required direction (Herding dogs) or working behind the flock causing them to move forward

-- Driving them from one yard to another within a confined area (Yard dogs).
+- Driving them from one yard to another yard within another confined area (Yard dogs).

 Alternatively, individual working dogs may perform any combination of the above 3 functions.

-The Working Group in this section is confined to the Australian classification (ANKC) which is called the 'Pastoral Group' in some other countries.
+The Working Group in this section is confined to the Australian classification (ANKC).
+In some other countries this is called the 'Pastoral Group'.